linorobot/linorobot2_hardware/README.md

     sudo apt install libusb-dev

-Once the wheels start spinning, check if each wheel's direction is spinning forward.
+Once the wheels start spinning, check if each wheel's direction is spinning **forward**.
 Take note of the motors that are spinning in the opposite direction and set the MOTORX_INV constant in lino_base_config.h to `true` to invert the motor's direction.
 Reupload the calibration firmware to check if the wheels have been reconfigured properly:

     cd linorobot2_prototype/calibration
     pio run --target upload -e <your_teensy_board>

-Verify if all the wheels are spinning forward.
+Verify if all the wheels are spinning **forward**.
+Redo this step if you missed out any.

 ### 5.2 Encoder Check